Jure Meglič

-Jure Meglič (born 18 October 1984 in Kranj) is a Slovenian slalom canoeist who started competing at the international level in 2001.
+Jure Meglič (Yure Meqliç, born 18 October 1984 in Kranj) is a Slovenian slalom canoeist who started competing at the international level in 2001.
 He represented Azerbaijan from 2014 until his retirement in 2016.

 He won a bronze medal in the K1 event at the 2010 ICF Canoe Slalom World Championships in Tacen.
 He also won five medals at the European Championships (3 golds, 1 silver and 1 bronze).

 Meglič finished 14th in the K1 event at the 2016 Summer Olympics in Rio de Janeiro.